Categories

 Stroll (and shop) around Beaver Creek Village

-Grab a bite with the locals
+Grab lunch with the locals

 Play games and snag free baked goods